-It has been almost 2 years since my last Drupal event (DrupalCon Dublin).
-The next event I will be attending is the Drupal Mountain Camp at Davos, 7 - 10 March.
-ZehnPlus will be represented full house at the event.
-I will be presenting a Flexible method for producing complex reports with Views and also co-presenting Commerce payments and invoicing on any payment gaetway (made easy) and Build a CRM system based on Drupal Commerce with my co-workers.
-Additional sessions by ZehnPlus are the Setup and managing Drupal 8 with composer, git and drush and the workshop Git from zero to hero.
-See you all there!
+I was very happy to attend the Drupal Mountain Camp at Davos, 7 - 10 March.
+ZehnPlus was represented full house at the event.
+I presented a Flexible method for producing complex reports with Views and also co-presented Commerce payments and invoicing on any payment gaetway (made easy) and Build a CRM system based on Drupal Commerce with my co-workers.
+Additional sessions by ZehnPlus were the Setup and managing Drupal 8 with composer, git and drush and the workshop Git from zero to hero.
+It was nice to you all there again!

 Cloudflare claims that can boost the speed of a website.
 But how much benefit can a site get?
 I am using Cloudflare for some drupal sites, but I never had a clear picture of how much the speed improvement really is.
 In this post I will present some data that I collected.
 The site I tested is a drupal site, but similar results can be expected for any other CMS like wordpress or joomla.